danthe96/newsX-Ray-frontend/README.md

 ![The tool in action](documentation/1.png)

-This is the frontend for News X-Ray, a Chrome extension identifying agency reports that were used for news articles.
+This is the frontend (backend [here](https://github.com/danthe96/newsX-Ray)) for News X-Ray, a Chrome extension identifying agency reports that were used for news articles.
 That way, you know which information is well-founded and what might be controversial.
 Through analysis we can show biases differ between news sources.
 News X-Ray was created by [Daniel Thevessen](https://github.com/danthe96), [Carl Goedecken](https://github.com/MasterCarl) and [Nils Strelow](https://github.com/nstrelow) at [HackZurich 2017](hackzurich.com) within just under two days.

 ## Inspiration